The Meaning Behind It

 Because perception is the first step toward mindfulness

-• Appreciation over indifference
+• Appreciation over ignorance

-• Responsibility over ignorance
+• Responsibility over indifference

 • Connection over separation

-To name – or not to name?
+To Name – or Not to Name?

 The living beings we encounter on our travels, whether plants or animals, don’t always need to be named.
 Words, especially scientific terms or classifications, can sometimes get in the way of simply observing without thinking.
 They can even be harmful when living beings are labeled as pests, weeds or useless, and seen as something humans have the right to eliminate.
 Earth’s ecosystem is complex.
 Creatures we consider harmful or predatory may actually be beneficial and play roles we don’t yet understand.
 As long as much remains beyond our understanding – and it may always be that way – we would do well not to place ourselves above nature, but to respect the habitat of other living beings and all of creation.